Robinpig/Note/docs/CS/CN/TCP.md

 Left unaddressed, congestion can cause the performance of a network to be reduced so badly that it becomes unusable.
 In the very worst cases, it is said to be in a state of congestion collapse.
 To either avoid or at least react effectively to mitigate this situation, each TCP implements congestion control procedures.

+TCP congestion control is often referred to as an *additive-increase*, *multiplicative-decrease(AIMD)* form of congestion control.

 ### Detection of Congestion